How Many AP Courses Should I Take?

 Part of the paperwork your guidance counselor fills out as part of the Common App Secondary School Report (CASSR) asks them to rank the rigor of your course load as one of the following: Most Demanding, Very Demanding, Demanding, Average, Below Average.
 Of course, these distinctions are relative to your individual high school’s offerings.

 There are 38 AP courses offered by the College Board but very few schools offer even half that number.
-Roughly 86% of U.S. high schools offer AP classes on site and out of those, the average number of course offerings is eight.
+Over 80% of U.S. high schools offer AP classes on site and out of those, the average number of course offerings is eight.
 If you hail from an under-resourced high school that offers a limited number of APs, this will not be held against you as long as you take advantage of the opportunities that are accessible.
 Attending a high school teeming with Advanced Placement options means that the expectations for participation are raised.

 St. Olaf, the elite liberal arts school in Minnesota states that, “Ideally, an applicant will have taken as many honors, Advanced Placement (AP), and/or International Baccalaureate (IB) courses as available to them in their school.”
 St. Olaf isn’t saying that you need an exact number of courses; only that you should avail yourself of every opportunity and that they expect your counselor to be circling “Most Demanding.”